bigmangos/rockchip-armbian/README.md

 ```

 For more services, please check the instructions in the [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) repository.
 In the use of Armbian, please refer to [armbian-docs](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/armbian-docs) for some common problems that may be encountered.

+## Other distributions

+- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system for `Amlogic` boxes.
+Welcome to use it.
+- The [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) project provides the `OpenWrt` system for `Amlogic` boxes.
+Welcome to use it.
+- [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` system for more boxes such as `Amlogic`, `Rockchip` and `Allwinner`, which is a benchmark in the box circle and is recommended for use.
+- [Scirese](https://github.com/Scirese/alarm) tested the production, installation and use of `Arch Linux ARM` / `Manjaro` system in the Android TV boxes, please refer to the relevant instructions in his repository for details.

 ## Links